-Tarvin Primary School’s curriculum is a living, values based, 3D curriculum.
-Our overall two year rolling plan ensures strong coverage across the school, but we constantly evaluate and change our curriculum so that it meets the needs of the children, provides meaningful links between subjects and enables us to take advantage of opportunities for the pupils as they arise.
+Our two year rolling plan ensures strong coverage across the school.
+We constantly evaluate and adapt our curriculum so that it meets the needs of the children, provides meaningful links between subjects, where appropriate, and enables us to take advantage of opportunities for the pupils as they arise.
 Please see the attached curriculum flow chart.